-Publication of raw data without any processing leads to a violation of the privacy of users.
+Publication of raw data without any processing leads to a violation of the privacy of users [2].
 Not only raw data but also publication of a 'non-private' machine learning model as a service leads to a violation of the privacy of users.
-For instance, experiments by Shokri et al. [28] show that models created using popular machine-learning-as-a-service platforms, such as Google and Amazon, can leak identity of a data-point in the training dataset with accuracy up to 94%.
+For instance, experiments in [27] show that models created using popular machine-learning-as-a-service platforms, such as Google and Amazon, can leak identity of a data-point in the training dataset with accuracy up to 94%.
 In order to reduce the risk of breach of privacy, we need to take preemptive steps and provide quantifiable privacy guarantees for the released machine learning model.
-Differential privacy [14] is one of such privacy definitions to quantify the privacy guarantees.
+Differential privacy [13] is one of such privacy definitions to quantify the privacy guarantees.

 We study how to provide differential privacy guarantees for non-parametric models as a service.
-This cannot be achieved by differentially private output perturbation mechanisms, such as Laplace mechanism and Gaussian mechanism [14].
-Due to sequential composition [14] of differential privacy, the privacy guarantee of a mechanism linearly degrades with the number of times the noise is added from a given noise distribution.
+This cannot be achieved by the output perturbation using typical differential privacy mechanisms, such as Laplace mechanism and Gaussian mechanism [13].
+Due to sequential composition [13] of differential privacy. the privacy guarantee of a mechanism linearly degrades with the number of times the noise is added from a given noise distribution.
 Output perturbation requires addition of calibrated noise in the output for every new data input.
 Therefore, it suffers from the degradation of privacy guarantee.
 When machine learning is provided as a service one can not limit the number of queries.
-If the noise is added to a model function, further evaluations are performed on the noisy model and we do not need to introduce noise for every evaluation.
-We adopt functional perturbation proposed in [18] that adds a scaled noise sampled from a Gaussian process to the model function in order to provide a robust privacy guarantee.
-[18] proves that an appropriate calibration of this mechanism provides (ε, δ) -differential privacy.
+Once the noise is added to a model function, further evaluations are performed on the noisy model.
+We adopt the functional perturbation proposed in [17] in order to provide a robust privacy guarantee.
+Functional perturbation adds a scaled noise sampled from a Gaussian process to the function.
+[17] proves that an appropriate calibration of this mechanism provides (ε, δ) -differential privacy.
 We show how to calibrate the functional perturbation for histogram, kernel density estimator, kernel SVM, and Gaussian process regression.
 We evaluate the trade-off between the privacy guarantee and the error incurred for each of these non-parametric machine learning algorithms on benchmarks and US census dataset.